abhishek-kumar-code/Redfish_Public/Specification.md

 ##### Representing Operation-to-Privilege mappings

 A Redfish service should provide a Privilege Registry file in the service Registry Collection.
 The Privilege Registry file represents the
-Privilege(s) required to perform an operation against a URI specified in an HTTP request to the service.
+Privilege(s) required to perform an operation against a URI specified in a HTTP request to the service.
 The Privilege Registry is a single
 JSON document that contains a Mappings array of PrivilegeMapping entity elements where there is an individual element for every schema entity supported by the service.
 The operation-to-privilege mapping is defined for every entity schema and applies to every resource the service implements for the applicable schema.
 There are several situations where specific resources or elements of resources may have differing